Home Compare ITW vs VLTO

 Illinois Tool Works vs Veralto: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Veralto carrying a narrow edge on stability.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+The structural profiles are close, with Veralto carrying a narrow edge on profitability.
+Illinois Tool Works still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Illinois Tool Works, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Veralto, but the market is not currently confirming it.

 Trajectory Similarity